hgrsd/findcar/README.md

-# Findcar
+# findcar

-A CLI tool to search for cars, based on filters and sorting.
+A cli that lets you search, sort, aggregate and filter results from multiple car search engines.
+Because of course you want to search for cars from the command line.

 # Usage